globus/globus-automate-client/docs/source/authoring_flows.rst

 which may evaluate multiple parts of the state to compute a single, required value.

-The syntax of an expression paramter takes the following form:
+The syntax of an expression parameter takes the following form:

 .. code-block:: JSON